 The sinuses are four paired cavities in the head called as “Paranasal Sinuses”, which are connected by narrow passages.
 The sinuses make thin mucus that drains out of the passages of the nose.
 This drainage helps to keep the nose clean and free of bacteria.
 These cavities are located at:

 - Within the bony structure of the cheeks

 - On either side of the bridge of the nose

 - Behind the nose directly in front of the brain

-Some people have physical body defects that leads to sinus infection.
+Some people have physical body defects that lead to sinus infections.
 The most common of these defects are:

 Abnormality of the bony partition between the two nasal passages

-Nasal polyps – There is a growth in nasal passage that contain mucus
+Nasal polyps – There is a growth in the nasal passage that contains mucus

 Narrow sinus openings